+PROJECT

-PROJECT IDENTIFICATION: Softball Press Box, Project # 2021-015 BID TO: Board of Trustees C/O Vice President for Business Services Lake Land College District Number #517 5001 Lake Land Boulevard Mattoon, Illinois, 61938 BID FROM:
+IDENTIFICATION: Softball Press Box, Project # 2023-007

+BID TO: Board of Trustees C/O Vice President for Busin Lake Land College District N 5001 Lake Land Boulevard

+BID FROM: Mattoon, Illinois, 61938

-The undersigned Bidder agrees, if this Bid is accepted, to enter into an Agreement with the Owner, in the form included in the Bidding Documents, to perform and furnish all materials, labor and equipment as specified or indicated in the Bidding Documents for the Bid Price and within the Bid Times indicated in this Bid and in accordance with the terms and conditions of the Contract Documents.
+Bidding Documents, to perform and furnish all materials, labo ed, to enter into an Agreement with to ar and equipment as specified or indicated accordance with the terms and condit ted in the Bidding Documents for

-- In submitting this Bid, Bidder represents that: - This Bid will remain subject to acceptance for 60 days after the day of the bid opening. Α. - The Owner has the right to reject this bid. В. - Bidder will sign and submit the Agreement with the Bonds and other documents as required by the Bidding С. requirements within 15 days after the Owner's Notice of Award.
-A W-9 Form is required. - D. Bidder has copies of all the Bidding Documents. - Bidder is familiar with federal, state and local laws and regulations. Ε. - Bidder has correlated the information known to Bidder with the Bidding Documents.
-F. - This Bid is genuine and not made in the interest of or on the behalf of an undisclosed person, firm or corporation and is G. not submitted in conformity with an agreement or rules of a group, association, organization or corporation; Bidder has not directly or indirectly induced or solicited another Bidder to submit a false or sham Bid; Bidder has not solicited or induced a person, firm or corporation to refrain from bidding; and Bidder has not sought by collusion to obtain for itself an advantage over another Bidder or over the Owner. н. - Bidder has received the following addenda receipt of which is hereby acknowledged.
-Date Number
+In submitting this Bid, Bidder represents that:

+B. The C. Bid e Owner has the right to reject this bid der will sign and submit the Agreeme e for 60 days after the day of the bid on In the Bonds and other document ner's Notice of Award.
+A W-9 Form is r s as required by the Bidding

+D. Bid der has copies of all the Bidding Docu lder is familiar with federal, state and I ments. equired.

+F. Bid G. Thi not not der has correlated the information knows Bid is genuine and not made in the ingular transition in the ingular with an agrest directly or indirectly induced or solicites. own to Bidder with the Bidding Docum nterest of or on the behalf of an undist ement or rules of a group, association, ed another Bidder to submit a false or sh efrain from bidding; and Bidder has not closed person, firm or corporation organization or corporation; Biddlam Bid; Bidder has not solicited or er has

+- the Owner. la receipt of which is hereby acknowle Number dged.

-Bidder will provide all materials, labor and equipment as specified in accordance with the Contract Documents for the following price(s):
+Bidder will provide all m naterials, labor and equipment as spec ified in accordance with the Contract D ocuments for the following price( (s):

-STIPULATED-SUM BID PRICE
+STIPLII ATED- SUM BID PRICE

+(Softball Pres Dollars (\$ )

-(Softball Press Box) - (use words) Dollars (\$ (figures)
+(use words) Dollars (\$(figure s)

-Bidder agrees to provide all materials, labor an d equipment, as s pecified.
+Bidder agrees to provid e all materials, labor and equipment, a s specified.

-SUBMITTE D on , 2021
+SUBMIT TED on 2023

-Company , (Seal)
+Compan у , (Seal)

 Address

 Signed

 (Printed Name)

+Phone

-Phone Fax Email
+Fax Fmail